-Shipping a 600 lb live animal to its new home
+Shipping a 280kg live animal to its new home

-Milak the polar bear has traveled safe and sound over the Atlantic Ocean to a new life in Canada.
+Milak the polar bear has travelled safe and sound over the Atlantic Ocean to a new life in Canada.

 "Milak was too old to be with her mother, so we had to find a new place for her.
 It is only natural for polar bear mothers to force out their young when they reach a certain age," says veterinarian Katrine Christensen at Aalborg Zoo

 How does a polar bear keep its cool?

 Not everyone can ship a large polar bear from Denmark to Canada.
 The bear must be awake for the entire shipment and everything has to be kept very calm so the large animal does not become agitated.
 That is why Aalborg Zoo asks DSV to help whenever one of their animals needs to be shipped safely across the globe as part of their species preservation programme.